Small systems and the single-hit approximation in the AMY parton cascade ALPACA: Single-hit vs. first-hit

 Fig.~\ref{fig:v2_vs_Nscat} shows the generated $v_2$ as a function of number of scatterings for the two ways of reducing the number of scatterings.
 As expected, the $v_2$ when considering only the first $N$ scatterings is significantly lower than with random rejections of scatterings.
 A second observation is that $v_2$ first increases with number of scatterings and presumably transitions into a hydro-like regime.
 This is qualitatively consistent with the behaviour observed in~\cite{Kurkela:2018qeb,Schlichting:2016sqo}.
 Table~\ref{tab:cgcpoints_toymodel} shows that $v_2$ from first hit is smaller than that from single hit also for other parameters in the toy model.

 Fig.~\ref{fig:alpaca_elastic_heatmap} shows for a calculation in \textsc{Alpaca} where in position and time the scattering takes place when the average number of scatterings is reduced to one.
 As expected, the scattering happens at very early times in the ``first-hit'' version, leading to an underestimate of $v_2$.
 The ``single-hit'' option, on the other hand, nicely maps out the entire evolution and thus also captures the expansion of the system.
+Hence, in the rest of this paper we will focus on the random rejection, which we will refer to as ``single-hit'' in \textsc{Alpaca}.